NzoCs/Learning-point-processes/docs/source/user_guide/dataset.rst

 Preprocessed Datasets
 ===================================

 We have preprocessed some widely-used open source datasets in Gatech format, which can be found at `Google Drive <https://drive.google.com/drive/folders/0BwqmV0EcoUc8UklIR1BKV25YR1U?resourcekey=0-OrlU87jyc1m-dVMmY5aC4w>`_.
-We use them for validating and benchmarking EasyTPP models.
+We use them for validating and benchmarking new_ltpp models.

 - Retweet (`Zhou, 2013 <http://proceedings.mlr.press/v28/zhou13.pdf>`_).
 This dataset contains time-stamped user retweet event sequences.
 The events are categorized into 3 types: retweets by “small,” “medium” and “large” users.
 Small users have fewer than 120 followers, medium users have fewer than 1363, and the rest are large users.
 We work on a subset of 5200 most active users with an average sequence length of 70.
 - Taxi (`Whong, 2014 <https://chriswhong.com/open-data/foil_nyc_taxi>`_).
 This dataset tracks the time-stamped taxi pick-up and drop-off events across the five boroughs of the New York City; each (borough, pick-up or drop-off) combination defines an event type, so there are 10 event types in total.
 We work on a randomly sampled subset of 2000 drivers and each driver has a sequence.
 We randomly sampled disjoint train, dev and test sets with 1400, 200 and 400 sequences.